computerguided/DigitMind/README.md

     {
         if (guess[i] == code[i])
         {
-            // Correct digit at right position
             score.right_position++;
         }
         else
         {
-            // Check if guess digit is in code and not already counted for (int j = 0; j < 4; j++)
+            for (int j = 0; j < 4; j++)
             {
                 if (guess[i] == code[j])